Skip to main content

 }

-See this GitHub issue for more details.
+See the GitHub discussion for more information.

 Structural pseudo-classes